mao-code/Tutor-Backend-Security/W2/README.md

 alt="salt-hash"></img>

 ---
+## Authentication & Authorization
+### Authentication
+* Authentication is the process of verifying a user's identification through the acquisition of credentials and using those credentials to confirm the user's identity.
+* The authorization process begins if the credentials are legitimate.
+* The authorization process always follows the authentication procedure.

+### Authorization
+* Authorization is the process of allowing authenticated users access to resources by determining whether they have system access permissions.
+* By giving or denying specific licenses to an authenticated user, authorization enables you to control access privileges.

+---

 ## JWT (JSON Web Token)
 * JWTs can be used to authenticate and authorize users and securely transmit information between parties.